sairidoukoukai/oudia/docs/OuDiaSpecification.en.md

 The following data types are for reference only and are not explicitly required.
 In practice, all values are treated as strings, with differentiation occurring during the parsing process.

+The parenthesized types correspond to those used in the original OuDiaSecond C++ implementation and the current OuDia.Py Python implementation.

-- `Text`: A string of characters, often representing a name, description, or identifier.
+- `Text` (`tstring`, `str`): A string of characters, often representing a name, description, or identifier.
-- `Number`: A numerical value, usually an integer, that can represent quantities, indices, or values like time.
+- `Number` (`int`, `int`): A numerical value, usually an integer, that can represent quantities, indices, or values like time.
 - `Enumeration`: A predefined set of values from which only one can be chosen.
 These are typically used for fixed categories, like train types or station roles.
-- `Boolean`: A binary value, represented by `0` (false) or `1` (true), used for toggle-type fields such as enabling or disabling certain behaviors or features.
-Omission usuallly means `0` (false).
+- `Boolean` (`bool`, `bool`): A binary value, represented by `0` (false) or `1` (true), used for toggle-type fields such as enabling or disabling certain behaviors or features.
+If omitted, it usually defaults to `0` (false).
 ## References

 ### Bibliography